jidongxiao/CSCI1200-DataStructures/hws/online_dating/README.md

 **Note**: for this homework, it is okay to define member variables as public variables, and this is due to the unique nature of linked lists.

 Use good coding style when you design and implement your program.
-Organize your program into functions: don’t put all the code in main!
-Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/spring25/csci1200/homework_policies.php) as you put the finishing touches on your solution.
+Organize your program into functions: don't put all the code in main!
 Be sure to make up new test cases to fully debug your program and don’t forget to comment your code!
 Use the provided template [README.txt](./README.txt) file for notes you want the grader to read.
-You must do this assignment on your own, as described in the [Collaboration Policy & Academic Integrity](https://www.cs.rpi.edu/academics/courses/spring25/csci1200/academic_integrity.php) page.
 If you did discuss the problem or error messages, etc. with anyone, please list their names in your README.txt file.

-**Due Date**: 02/20/2025, Thursday, 10pm.
+**Due Date**: 02/27/2026, Friday, 11:59pm.

 ## Rubric